ahoho/topics/README.md

 # Is Automated Topic Model Evaluation Broken?

-Code and data to run experiments
+Code and data to run experiments for [our paper](https://arxiv.org/abs/2107.02173).

 We introduce topic modeling package that aims to cover the entire preprocessing-estimation-analysis pipeline.